-Adam F. Falk is president of the Alfred P. Sloan Foundation, which makes grants in support of research and education in science, technology, engineering, mathematics, and economics.
+Adam F. Falk serves on the board of the Science Philanthropy Alliance and is president of the Alfred P. Sloan Foundation, which makes grants in support of research and education in science, technology, engineering, mathematics, and economics.

 A physicist whose research focused on elementary particle physics and quantum field theory, Falk is a fellow of the American Physical Society and a winner of the Johns Hopkins Alumni Association Excellence in Teaching Award.
 He is the author of more than 50 peer-reviewed papers covering a variety of theoretical topics, most particularly the interactions and decays of mesons and baryons containing heavy quarks.
 Falk graduated with a B.S. with Highest Distinction as a Morehead-Cain Scholar from the University of North Carolina in 1987 and earned his Ph.D. in 1991 from Harvard University.